variety/variety/README.markdown

 ##### Stay Safe #####

-I every reason to believe this tool will **not** corrupt your data or harm your computer.
+I have every reason to believe this tool will **not** corrupt your data or harm your computer.
 But if I were you, I would not use it in a production environment.

 Released by Maypop Inc, © 2012, under the [MIT License] (http://www.opensource.org/licenses/MIT).